fortheflops/STELLAE/content/Q & A.md

 ## I see a couple of repeat recipes.
 What will happen as you add more and more recipes with the same name?

-  Once a recipe, like apple Crisp, reaches a critical mass—let's say five variations—I'll create a dedicated section exploring its history.
+Once a recipe, like apple Crisp, reaches a certain number of variations—let's say five—I'll create a dedicated section exploring its history.
 These recipes will be grouped in this section with their added collection name.
 Apple Crisp -> Apple Crips PC